 Vestaron’s proprietary technology delivers dual modes-of-action that are equal in effectiveness when compared with synthetic insecticides, but non-toxic to mammals, birds, bees and beneficial insects including green lacewings, ladybird beetles and whitefly parasitic wasps.

-Easy to apply with commonly used application equipment, research shows that Spear-T is effective up to seven days after application.
+Easy to apply with commonly used application equipment, research shows that Spear is effective up to seven days after application.

 Worker safety is certainly is a major factor when greenhouse growers consider pest control and timing of production and shipping movements.

-Spear-T only requires a four-hour reentry interval and zero day pre-harvest interval.
+Spear products only require a four-hour reentry interval and zero- day pre-harvest interval.

-Spear-T is non-corrosive, has no odor and has only a Caution label allowing for low personal protective equipment requirements.
+Spear-T is non-corrosive, and has only a Caution label allowing for low personal protective equipment requirements.

 For years, the honeybee population has decreased rapidly and both scientists and consumers are expressing concern.

-Vestaron’s Spear-T received EPA approval to remove the bee toxicity warning statement from their previously approved label, confirming that Spear-T has no increased mortality or detrimental effects to honeybees.
+Vestaron’s Spear line received EPA approval to remove the bee toxicity warning statement from their previously approved label, confirming that Spear has no increased mortality or detrimental effects to honeybees.